 We also get feedback through more formal methods, including formal consultations and customer feedback

-We also deliver engagement projects focused on the development of local priorities such as the current Big Conversation.
+We also deliver engagement projects focused on the development of local priorities.

 Contact us to find out more about engagement.